hvdwolf/Joying-RootAssistant/SuperSU/Readme.md

 My scripts (linux & windows) are based on another windows script for the 2.78 version released/created somewhere in September 2016.
 Unfortunately I can't give the creator the credits he/she deserves as I have no idea who that was.

 **Changelog**</br>
+17 June 2017: Updated SuperSu.ap and its binaries to V2.82-SR1<br>
 18 April 2017: Altered the scripts and changed temporary copy location for more robustness.<br>

 **CREDITS:**</br>